Teen Shares God's Word

 Soon, with Romil’s support, she was attending a Bible study regularly and learning more about God’s love for her.
 “Romil encouraged me to study well, so I kept going,” she explains.
 “It has changed my life.”
 When she received her Bible study booklets, she was so happy.
 “I realized that if I wanted to achieve something great in my life, then I need to work hard and study hard.
 Jesus became my goal in life.”

 God’s Word is transforming Shonchita’s life every day.
-Now, she is helping other girls her age to find hope by helping to teach Project Philip lessons to them.
+Now, she is helping other girls her age to find hope by helping to teach Project Philip Bible study lessons to them.
 She beams, “They love me, and I love teaching the Bible.
 It helps me to study God’s Word more.
-My life has changed from the day I began to come to know Jesus and read the Bible.”
+My life has changed from the day I came to know Jesus and began to read the Bible.”